FMC Discussion Forum

 FPGA Mezzanine Card, or FMC, as defined in VITA 57, provides a specification describing an I/O mezzanine module with connection to an FPGA or other device with reconfigurable I/O capability.
 The low profile design allows use on popular industry standard slot card, blade and motherboard form factors, including VME, VPX, CompactPCI, AdvancedTCA, MicroTCA, PCI, PXI, and many other low profile motherboards.
 The compact size is highly adaptable to many configuration needs and compliments existing common low profile mezzanine technology such as PMC, XMC, and AMC.

-The purpose of the FMC Marketing Alliance is to establish an ecosystem of interested parties that promotes and creates name recognition, as well as grow adoption of the FMC specifications and technology.
+The purpose of the FMC Community is to establish an ecosystem of interested parties that promotes and creates name recognition, as well as grow adoption of the FMC specifications and technology.
 The alliance is responsible for educating, training, and promoting the capabilities of the FMC family of specifications and informing the broader community and press.

 The FMC specification defines:

 The FMC specification has two defined sizes that are referred to as a single width, and a double width module.
 The single width module has a width of 69mm and the double width module has a width of 139mm.
 The depth of both is 76.5mm.

 The FMC mezzanine module uses a high-pin count 400 pin high-speed array connector, HPC.
 A mechanically compatible low-pin count, LPC, connector with 160 pins can also be used with any of the form factors detailed in this standard.

 FMCs are being used in a wide range of markets, environments, and carrier card form factors supporting a wide range of I/O interfaces.
 The standard describes options to create modules for operating in a range of environments from passively cooled to fully ruggedized conduction cooled.